Dress - Evening dress

 four inward facing pleats running from the centre neck to the waist.
 The bodice is secured around the waist with a tape and four hook and eye closures.
 The bodice is boned around the sides and back of the torso with eight bones.

 This bodice is finished at the waist with a pleated cummerbund of the dress fabric that is designed to appear to be a sash with two decorative bows.
 One front left of centre and one back right of centre.

+The skirt secures at the waist with an opening to the left of centre at the back.
+The skirt gathers tightly at the centre back with a dart on either side.
 The skirt has a front central panel and the skirt falls to floor length.
 At the back, the skirt is also floor length.
 The back of the skirt may have been modified at some time and may have originally finished in a train.
 It would be more appropriate to the period of the bodice, and the believed use of the dress with a train.

-Elizabeth Emma Adams was born on 30th June 1828 at Tower House, Woodchester, Gloucester, England and died on 1st May 1909.
-Elizabeth created a scandal when she eloped with her first husband, Thomas Charles Gardiner at the age of 18, a marriage thats validity was later formally investigate and confirmed as valid but a second church wedding was also held.
-Thomas Charles Gardiner died in 1878.
-She subsequently remarried Rev. R. E. Blackwell but was widowed again by 1889.
+Elizabeth was born on 30 June 1828 at Tower House and died on 1 May 1909.
+She created a scandal when she eloped with her first husband, Thomas Charles Gardiner at the age of 18.
+The validity of the marriage was later formally investigate and, while it was confirmed as valid, a second church wedding was subsequently held.
+Thomas died in 1878.
+Elizabeth subsequently remarried Reverend R. E. Blackwell, but was widowed again by 1889.

-These Adams family entries have been updated by information provided by Dr.Herbert Gardner McTaggart, great-grandson of George Henry Somerset in April 2016.
-Mr McTaggert contacted the society after finding our entries online.
+These Adams family entries have been updated with information provided by Dr Herbert Gardner McTaggart, great-grandson of George Henry Somerset in April 2016.
+Mr McTaggart contacted the society after finding our entries online.